 Once again, Sony Pictures is facing a security compromise, and this time it isn’t a North Korean replying to “The Interview.”
 WikiLeaks has uploaded over 30,000 documents and over 100,000 emails curtailing from last year’s cyber attack on Sony Pictures.

 It is pretty embarrassing for such a leader in the entertainment industry to not use secure password practices.
-In fact they had passwords that even a preschooler won’t keep.
-Here is an instance where you can see for yourself how petty mistakes they’ve made.
+In fact, they had passwords that even a preschooler wouldn’t keep.
+Here is an instance where you can see how petty mistakes they’ve made are.

-Most of the passwords are actually the word “password,” while rest are either a day of a week or the user name itself.
-These easy-to-guess passwords don’t even require some cracking software, even a school-goer would have guessed such passwords.
+Most passwords are actually the word “password,” while the rest are either a day of a week or the user name itself.
+These easy-to-guess passwords don’t require some cracking software, even a school-goer would have guessed such passwords.
 These were extracts of some of the documents released by WikiLeaks.
-The e-mails too had several glitches like this and personal stuff of the employees.
+The e-mails too had several glitches like this and the personal stuff of the employees.

 To save them from further embarrassment, the co-CEO, Michael Lynton said: